 - Upscale: Blow your budget at Commander's Palace, Galatoire's, Jacques-Imo's, or one of the many other iconic New Orleans restaurants.

-- Something Different: Head to District Donuts, N 7, Carmo, Juan's Flying Burrito, Red's Chinese, or Green Goddess.
+- Something Different: Head to District Donuts, N 7, Carmo, Juan's Flying Burrito, or Red's Chinese.

 Looking for more ideas?
 You can check out all of my favorite vegetarian-friendly New Orleans restaurants here.
 And here's a fun guide to the best New Orleans food and where to eat it, plus one critic's guide to the best New Orleans restaurants by cuisine.